lovina/azure-docs/articles/active-directory/external-identities/customers/sample-web-app-node-sign-in.md

 - Update a sample Node.js web application using your own Azure Active Directory (Azure AD) for customers tenant details.

-- Run and test the sample web application.
+- Run, then test the sample web application.

 ## Prerequisites